United States Camel Corps: Use in the Southwest

 Robert E. Lee had first seen the camels in 1857.
 On May 31, 1860, Lee, who was still a U.S. Army officer and temporary commander of the Department of Texas, ordered Echols on another reconnaissance between Camp Hudson and Fort Davis.
 Part of Echols's mission was to locate a site for a camp near the Comanche.
 The train consisted of 20 camels, of which only one was a male, and 25 mules.
 On June 24, the expedition, which was joined by an infantry escort commanded by Lieutenant J. H. Holman, marched from Camp Hudson toward the Pecos River.
 The camels again performed better than the mules.
 As the march continued through extremely dry country, Echols feared for the lives of his men and the animals.
 On the fifth day, the party reached San Francisco Creek, a tributary of the Rio Grande, with almost no water left.
 Three mules died on this leg of the journey, but all of the camels survived.
 After resting for a day at a waterhole, Echols led his command to Fort Davis.
 Echols decided that one man and nine mules had to be left at Davis because they were unable to continue.
 On July 17, the expedition arrived at Presidio del Norte near the Rio Grande.
 Echols found what he believed to be a suitable location for a camp.
 The expedition returned through Fort Stockton to Camp Hudson, arriving in early August.
 The detachment was released to its home post, and the camels were returned to Camp Verde.
 Lee wrote to Adjutant General Samuel Cooper "... of camels whose endurance, docility and sagacity will not fail to attract attention of the Secretary of War, and but for whose reliable services the reconnaissance would have failed."
 The reconnaissance ordered by Lee was the last long-range use of the camels before the outbreak of the Civil War.

 Their Arabian camels readily ate creosote bush, which few other organisms eat.
-It is thought that this meeting reestablished a biological relationship that was broken when the American ancestors of the Arabian camel, such as Camelops, became extinct, making an evolutionary anachronism.
+It is thought that this meeting reestablished a biological relationship that was broken when the American ancestors and relatives of the Arabian camel, such as Camelops, became extinct, making an evolutionary anachronism.